mathebuddy/mathebuddy/README.md

 Open `http://localhost:8314/` in your favorite browser.
 You may choose some other port than `8314`.

-Alternatively, you may also use script `./web.sh` in the root directory of the repository.
+Alternatively, you may also use script `./web.sh` (or the admin tool `./cmd.sh`) in the root directory of the repository.

 ```
 cd YOUR_FAVORITE_DIRECTORY/mathebuddy
-./cmd.sh
+./web.sh
 ```

 ### Build